iseakash/end-to-end-ml-project/README.md

             - Second, create two classes: 1.
 "ModelTrainerConfig" (for model path) & 2.
 "ModelTrainer".
             - Third, In "ModelTrainer" class, initiate a function initite_model_trainer() which declares X-y split, all models, evaluation report and finds best model, save model and return R2.
+            - Fourth, in the function initite_model_trainer() add parmas as dictionary to consider all possible values of required parameters w.r.t. each model.